 There are many different types air conditioning and heating systems.
 Find out how they work together and what is best for your home.

-A correctly installed heating and cooling system are made of equipment used in different arrangements.
+A properly installed heating and cooling system is comprised of various equipment set up in different parts of your home.
 Usually, a system requires an air conditioner or heat pump located outside of your home and a furnace or air handler in your home.

 Standard Split System